The professional pilot degree option prepares students with the flight skills and

 per year.
 For incoming freshmen, a completed undergraduate admissions application

-application, with up-to-date transcripts and secondary application must be received
+admissions application, with up-to-date transcripts and secondary application must

-by February 1.
+be received by February 1.
 Decisions will be announced by March 1.
-The secondary application is
+The secondary application is available in

-available in students' admission portal status page, under the "Opportunities" tab,
+students' admission portal status page, under the "Opportunities" tab, once they have

 The brand-new Ray and Linda Booker OSU Flight Center will open by fall 2021 and serve as a premiere resource for students pursuing degrees